 Green Ceramic Tile Floor Care

 The best way to clean ceramic tile flooring without damaging it is to pre-wet the floor with a damp mop before using any cleaners.
 The water saturates the porous tile and prevents any cleaning agents from penetrating into the tile body and causing damage.
-Floor tiles should be always rinsed thoroughly after cleaning.
-Always start with the mildest possible cleaning agent – which may simply be some nice warm water – and don’t use harsh, abrasive tile cleaners that can scratch the glaze.
+Floor tiles should be rinsed thoroughly after cleaning.
+Always start with the mildest cleaning agent–which may simply be some nice warm water–and don’t use harsh, abrasive tile cleaners that can scratch the glaze.